Waste In Place

 Students will draw a map of what they see on their way to school, including any litter that they may see.
 After, the students will take a “litter walk” around the school and assess the litter, if any, that they collect.

 - Partners in a Pile: Physical Education, Science, and Social Studies

 Students will work cooperatively to create a compost system by matching pictures or words for the ingredients needed to compost.
 Students will identify ingredients that should be included in making compost.
 This lesson lasts 15-45 minutes.

 3-4 and 5-6:

-Students will be placed in 4 groups and each group will act as one of the four things that make up a community.
-They are given a community dilemma in which they must cooperate with each to achieve one goal.
-Followed by the reading of “A Trashy Story.”
+Students will be placed in 4 groups, and each group will act as one of the four things that make up a community.
+They are given a community dilemma in which they must cooperate with each other to achieve one goal.
+This activity is followed by the reading of “A Trashy Story.”

 - What’s in My Community: Art, Drama, Language Arts, Music, and Social Studies.